Denis Potvin: Playing career

 Potvin was a more traditional defender than Orr and an extremely physical player.
 He averaged just under one point per game over his career (0.992), while Orr averaged 1.39 points per game.
 Late in his career, Potvin suffered a series of injuries that impeded his performance, leading to his retirement following the 1987–88 season.
 He retired as the NHL's leader in goals and points as a defenceman.
 His career totals were later surpassed by Ray Bourque, Paul Coffey, and others, and as of 2014, he sits fifth in career goals and seventh in career points amongst defencemen.

 Potvin claimed to have received an offer from Mike Keenan to come out of retirement and play for the arch-rival New York Rangers in 1993.
 Keenan has yet to substantiate these claims.
 Potvin admitted that although he believed it was a joke, he did contemplate a comeback.
 After a brief skate, he decided his body could no longer handle the rigours of the game.

+In 2023, he was named the 19th best player of the NHL modern era by the The Athletic.

-Broadcasting
+Broadcasting career

 Potvin was a studio analyst for SportsChannel America television broadcasts from 1988–92, paired with host Bob Papa.
 Potvin was a color commentator for Florida Panthers television broadcasts from 1993, paired with play-by-play announcers Jeff Rimer, Dave Strader, and Steve Goldstein for over 16 seasons before being replaced by former Panthers player Bill Lindsay in 2009.

 In September 2010, Potvin was hired as the Ottawa Senators' television colour commentator, working with Dean Brown on Rogers Sportsnet.
 In August 2014, he was rehired as colour commentator by the Florida Panthers, working with Steve Goldstein on Fox Sports Florida.
 As a colour commentator, he is known for his bizarre and inflammatory comments, such as claiming that Daniel and Henrik Sedin "...only use [their] fingers to lick the peanut butter off their bread".
 On July 29, 2019, he retired from broadcasting.

 Personal life

 Potvin was born in Vanier, Ontario, but grew up in nearby Hull, Quebec.
 Potvin's brother, Jean Potvin, was also an NHL defenceman and the brothers were teammates for some years with the Islanders.
 Jean died in 2022.
 Both were cousins of former NHL player Marc Potvin, who died in 2006.

 In 1983, Potvin's estranged wife accused him of repeatedly beating her while he was under the influence of alcohol and drugs.
 She cited this as a reason for the renegotiation of the financial terms of their divorce; the court rejected the renegotiation request.
 Of the proceedings, Potvin said, "It could have destroyed me, except that it was totally untrue, and the judge saw that."
+He subsequently remarried to Valerie Cates, a model.